- Academic Progress

 A – D: Passing Grades

-These letter grades are the standard passing grades for NYU Steinhardt; departments may adjust, with proper notification to students, if passing grades are different.
+These letter grades are the standard passing grades for NYU Steinhardt.
+With proper notification to students, academic departments may adjust what is considered a passing grade.

 - A: Excellent